alexwlchan/alexwlchan.net/src/_drafts/scheduled-screenshots.md

 ---

 A few weeks ago I was reading the [DPC Bit List][bitlist], an inventory of digital materials and the risks associated with their long-term preservation.
-What formats need urgent attention before they're lost forever, what mediums are already being well-preserved, that sort of thing.
+What formats need urgent attention before they're lost forever, what mediums are already being well-preserved, and so on.
 For example, Adobe Flash animations are "practically extinct", while emails are merely "endangered".

 Something that struck me is how the Bit List treats the content and interface of online services as two separate concerns.